CSCfi/csc-user-guide/docs/data/sensitive-data/sd-access.md

 **A new CSC project includes about 10,000 billing units.** With the calculator below, you can determine how many billing units your CSC project will consume and apply for more resources.

-**SD Connect**

-When you apply for a new CSC project, the default quota (or storage space) for SD Connect/Allas is 10 TB, which can be increased up to 200 TB if needed.
+**SD Connect**: when you apply for a new CSC project, the default quota (or storage space) for SD Connect/Allas is 10 TB, which can be increased up to 200 TB if needed.
 If your project requires additional storage space, contact us for support at servicedesk@csc.fi (subject: Sensitive data).

 Storing data in SD Connect/Allas consumes billing units.
 The rate is: